Should you paint skirting boards?

 The Case for white skirting

-If your home is newly built, you might be forgiven for hoping to add lots of character to it with moulding in most rooms and ornate skirting boards.
-In many instances, this work has beautiful results as shown in image 1.
+If your home is newly built, you might be forgiven for hoping to add lots of character to it by adding moulding in most rooms and ornate skirting boards.
+In many instances, this work has beautiful results.

-On the other hand, why not embrace the fact that your home is contemporary and finish the rooms in minimalist square MDF skirting (Image 2) that is easy to clean and looks great when combined with an off white or light grey wall.
+On the other hand, why not embrace the fact that your home is contemporary and finish the rooms in minimalist square MDF skirting that is easy to clean and looks great when combined with an off-white or light grey wall.

 If you are still undecided, paint brand Dulux advices that you should choose a crisp, pure white colour although, as a rule of thumb, your skirting boards should follow the same colour tone as your walls.